slow-groovin/web2api-ai-sdk-provider/packages/moonshot-web-ai-provider/README.md

 # moonshot-web-ai-provider

-use the Kimi-moonshot web version just like using the [@ai-sdk](https://github.com/vercel/ai) provider
+use the [@ai-sdk](https://github.com/vercel/ai) provider to chat with the Kimi-moonshot web

+> [!IMPORTANT]
-This provider can only run in a browser extension environment.
+> This provider can only run in a browser extension environment.

 ## install